 Variations

 Some people add sour cream to their crab dip recipes.
 Many also add Worcestershire sauce.
-I've also seen fresh lemon juice and fresh parsley added.
-I don't personally think it needs a thing other than what I've listed in the recipe.
+I’ve also seen fresh lemon juice and fresh parsley added.
+I don’t personally think it needs another thing other than what I’ve listed in the recipe.

 For a little heat, you could increase the Old Bay Seasoning or add a couple of dashes of hot sauce.